alibekk93/Thermus-thermophilus-HHM/README.md

 # Thermus-thermophilus-HHM
 Bioinformatics project

-Raw data and processed data are available
+Processed data are available

+Raw data can be downloaded from https://www.rcsb.org/pages/download/http

 R files with code for each HMM are available